Design patterns for multitenant SaaS applications and Azure Cognitive Search

 1. Index per tenant

-In an index-per-tenant model, multiple tenants occupy a single Azure Search service where each tenant has their own index.
+In an index-per-tenant model, multiple tenants occupy a single Azure Cognitive Search service where each tenant has their own index.

-Tenants achieve data isolation because all search requests and document operations are issued at an index level in Azure Search.
+Tenants achieve data isolation because all search requests and document operations are issued at an index level in Azure Cognitive Search.
 In the application layer, there is the need awareness to direct the various tenants’ traffic to the proper indexes while also managing resources at the service level across all tenants.

 A key attribute of the index-per-tenant model is the ability for the application developer to oversubscribe the capacity of a search service among the application’s tenants.
 If the tenants have an uneven distribution of workload, the optimal combination of tenants can be distributed across a search service’s indexes to accommodate a number of highly active, resource-intensive tenants while simultaneously serving a long tail of less active tenants.
 The trade-off is the inability of the model to handle situations where each tenant is concurrently highly active.

-The index-per-tenant model provides the basis for a variable cost model, where an entire Azure Search service is bought up-front and then subsequently filled with tenants.
+The index-per-tenant model provides the basis for a variable cost model, where an entire Azure Cognitive Search service is bought up-front and then subsequently filled with tenants.
 This allows for unused capacity to be designated for trials and free accounts.

 For applications with a global footprint, the index-per-tenant model may not be the most efficient.
 If an application's tenants are distributed across the globe, a separate service may be necessary for each region which may duplicate costs across each of them.

-Azure Search allows for the scale of both the individual indexes and the total number of indexes to grow.
+Azure Cognitive Search allows for the scale of both the individual indexes and the total number of indexes to grow.
 If an appropriate pricing tier is chosen, partitions and replicas can be added to the entire search service when an individual index within the service grows too large in terms of storage or traffic.

 If the total number of indexes grows too large for a single service, another service has to be provisioned to accommodate the new tenants.
-If indexes have to be moved between search services as new services are added, the data from the index has to be manually copied from one index to the other as Azure Search does not allow for an index to be moved.
+If indexes have to be moved between search services as new services are added, the data from the index has to be manually copied from one index to the other as Azure Cognitive Search does not allow for an index to be moved.

 2. Service per tenant